Multiview point cloud registration with anisotropic and space-varying localization noise: Related works

 The generative methods implicitly assume that the localization noise in the data is Gaussian and spatially invariant.
 The vast majority of methods consider isotropic covariance of the Gaussian components.
 An anisotropic variant can be found in \cite{Eckart15}, but the critical step of estimation of the transformation parameters in the M-step is performed with an isotropic approximation of the covariance, so the anisotropy is not properly handled throughout the algorithm.
 A solution for the M-step is proposed in \cite{Eckart18} with a linear approximation valid only for small angles.
 Moreover, as mentioned in Section \ref{sec:intro}, prior knowledge about the noise covariance cannot be included in the model since it is implicitly contained in the covariances of the estimated Gaussian components.

-Note that recent methods based on deep neural networks \cite{Aoki19,Wang19,Yew20} also do not rely on explicit noise modeling.
-These methods are either based on the computation of local \cite{Wang19,Yew20} or global (PointNet) \cite{Aoki19} features.
-However, the anisotropic noise in SMLM can drastically modify (locally ang globally) the geometry of an object (see Fig. \ref{fig:real_data}).
+Note that recent methods based on deep neural networks \cite{Aoki19,Wang19,Yew20, 9709963} also do not rely on explicit noise modeling.
+These methods are either based on the computation of local \cite{Wang19,Yew20} or global \cite{Aoki19,9709963} features.
+However, the anisotropic noise in SMLM can drastically modify (locally and globally) the geometry of an object (see Figure~\ref{fig:real_data}).
 Consequently, we experimented that these registration algorithms fail to register SMLM data.
 In \cite{Fan21}, we proposed a neural network approach dedicated to the special case of cylindrically symmetric shapes.
 It yields a coarse alignment and cannot be applied to non-symmetric structures.

 Multiview registration in the context of SMLM data has been investigated in a few works.
 However, the problem is addressed in a simplified setting.
 In \cite{Broeken15}, a template is assumed to be available and is used as a target for pairwise registration.
 In \cite{Salas17}, point clouds data is transformed to produce 2D image projections, which are used to apply standard reconstruction methods developed for tomography with unknown angles in cryo-electron microscopy.
-Finally, \cite{Heydarian21} uses the motion averaging framework, based on the computation of all pairwise registrations between input point clouds, followed by a global fusion of the transformation parameters.
+The method described in \cite{Heydarian21} uses the motion averaging framework, based on the computation of all pairwise registrations between input point clouds, followed by a global fusion of the transformation parameters.
 The pairwise registration step is performed with the method described in \cite{Jian10}, which assumes isotropic noise, which is incompatible with the highly anisotropic localization uncertainty of SMLM data.
+Finally, in \cite{Wang22}, the registration method proposed in \cite{Evangelidis17} is applied to SMLM data, combined with a multistart strategy.
+However, the noise is also assumed to be isotropic and shift invariant and does not fit with the SMLM model.

 We also mention that the derivation of a GMM clustering method in the presence of uncertainty in the data has been introduced in \cite{Ozerov13} in the context of acoustic data.
-Our work is inspired from the solution of \cite{Ozerov13} for the GMM fitting part of our algorithm.